opal/opal-rspec/README.md

     $ bundle install

-opal-rspec uses a prebuilt version of rspec to fix the areas where opal cannot handle certain features of rspec.
+opal-rspec uses a bundled copy of rspec to fix the areas where opal cannot handle certain features of rspec.
 To build that file, which is needed to run specs, use:

-    $ bundle exec rake build
+    $ git submodule update --init

-This should build `opal/opal/rspec/rspec.js` ready to use.
+When updating the RSpec versions, after updating the submodule revisions, you may need to use the generate_requires Rake task in order to pre-resolve RSpec's dynamic requires

 ### Run on command line